grunt-lucas/porytiles/README.md

 ## Compiler Information

 Clang+LLVM 16 is the "official" Porytiles build toolchain -- the Porytiles formatting/coverage/tidy scripts rely on LLVM tools to function.
 However, most reasonable C++ compilers should be able to build the executable, assuming they have support for the C++20 standard.
 In addition to Clang+LLVM, the Porytiles CI pipeline runs a build job with GCC 13.
 I try to maintain compatibility with GCC, should you prefer it over Clang+LLVM.

+## Note For Aseprite Users
+GitHub user [PKGaspi](https://github.com/PKGaspi) has created a collection of [useful scripts here.](https://github.com/PKGaspi/AsepriteScripts) Of particular interest is this [`export_layers`](https://github.com/PKGaspi/AsepriteScripts/blob/main/scripts/gaspi/export_layers.lua) script, which allows you to save each sprite layer to a different file.
+This may be useful, since Porytiles requires each tile layer in a separate PNG file.